-The extended deadline for the submission of bids is 20 March 2023.
+The deadline for the submission of the bids is 1 February 2023.

 The decision will be made by the Council of Representatives at the meeting which will take place during the AESOP 2023 Head of Schools meeting on 23 March, 2023.

 The candidates must prepare a 10-minute presentation of their candidacy for the Council of Representatives.